-We participate in Frederick County's Adopt-a-Road program and have adopted a 5-mile stretch of Harp Hill Road and Meeting House Road for litter clean-up.
+We participate in Frederick County's Adopt-a-Road program and have adopted Meeting House Road for litter clean-up.

-Twice a year we collect clothes for donation to the Hagerstown Rescue Mission.
+Twice a year we collect clothes for donation to those in need.

 When disaster strikes, Brethren Disaster Ministries provide volunteers to clean up debris or mud and to repair or rebuild homes for disaster survivors in need.
 The presence of these volunteer work teams helps to ease the trauma and promote recovery.
 Grossnickle Church of the Brethren continues to participate in Disaster Response activities around the country.

-We participate in a number of volunteer opportunities and fundraising activities in support of the Fahrney-Keedy Home & Village for the senior community in Boonsboro, MD, including hosting the annual birthday celebration for the residents in January.
+We participate in a number of volunteer opportunities and fundraising activities in support of the Fahrney-Keedy Home & Village for the senior community in Boonsboro, MD, such as organizing the Fall Yard Sale in September.

-We participate with a number of other local churches to donate land, time and money to the Foods Resource Bank which is working directly with communities overseas to end hunger.
+We participate with a number of other local churches to donate land, time and money to Growing Hope Globally which is working directly with communities overseas to end hunger.
 Join us each spring at the Field of Hope on Wolfsville Road as we celebrate the Blessing of the Seed and for our Harvest Festival Celebration in the fall.